 Out of these, XBT has the most contract varieties available, with both a perpetual swap and traditional futures with three expiries on offer.
 The full range of derivatives available is outlined below:

 All contracts available on BitMEX can be traded on leverage.

 The maximum leverage available differs by product, but currently maxes out at 100x for the Bitcoin perpetual contract.

 Besides this, all other futures products can be traded with between 20-50x leverage—a full breakdown is provided below:

 - XRP, BCH, ADA, EOS and TRX: up to 20x leverage

 With that said, all contracts have a maintenance margin of just half that of the base margin, which means positions can end up with effective leverage of double that allowed when first opening a position.
 As such, it is possible to achieve up to 200x leverage with Bitcoin futures on the platform before automatic liquidation occurs.

 BitMEX has two different margin modes: isolated margin and cross margin.
 Cross margin is enabled by default, and uses the total account balance as margin, whereas isolated margin can be used to restrict the margin on a position to a fixed amount.

-Besides its impressive array of futures contracts, BitMEX also stands out as arguably the most liquid Bitcoin futures trading platform currently in operation.
+Besides its impressive array of futures contracts, BitMEX also stands out as one of the most liquid Bitcoin futures trading platforms currently in operation.